Skip to main content

 1. Address the full impact of fossil fuels by measuring and offsetting GHG/carbon emissions and estimated health impacts of air pollutants

-2. Build a diverse, credible and cost-conscious portfolio of carbon credit and renewable electricity projects that eliminate the usage of fossil fuel energy sources; include local, national, and global projects; include health benefits for vulnerable communities; allow experimentation, piloting, and studies to influence the markets; and evaluate the cost/benefit of all project options.
+2. Build a diverse, credible and cost-conscious portfolio of carbon credit and renewable electricity projects that eliminate the usage of fossil fuel energy sources; include local, national, and global projects; include health benefits; allow experimentation, piloting, and studies to influence the markets; and evaluate the cost/benefit of all project options.

 3. Share findings, advance applicable research, and help improve energy and carbon markets generally.